obinesto/taskManager/README.md

 - Add new tasks using the input field at the top of the page
 - Click on a task to mark it as complete or incomplete
 - Use the filter buttons to view all, active, or completed tasks
-- Edit or delete tasks using the respective buttons

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.